assely/documentation/user.md

 #### Custom Query

 Needs something more complex?
-You can use `query` method with array of [ parameters](https://codex.wordpress.org/Class_Reference/WP_User_Query#Parameters) as argument.
+You can use `query` method with an array of [ parameters](https://codex.wordpress.org/Class_Reference/WP_User_Query#Parameters) as the argument.

 ```php
 User::query([